Linaro/hcqc/README.md

 The workflow executing this command is as follows:

-First, hcqc opens the configuration file
+First, HCQC opens the configuration file

     ${INSTALL_DIRECTORY}/hcqc/config/CONFIG.json